containers/podman-desktop/website/docs/podman-compose.md

 ### 1. Install Podman Compose
 #### For macOS

 There are many ways to install `podman-compose` on your macOS system.
 One of the easier ways is to use Homebrew.
-To install `podman-compose`, simply run the following command
+To install `podman-compose`, run the following command

 ```sh
 brew install podman-compose